 #6 Serve

-Once the coffee stops coming out of the tube which is in the center of the coffee pot, the coffee has finished brewing.
+Once the coffee stops coming out of the tube in the center of the coffee pot, it has finished brewing.
 Close the lid, take it off the heat, and serve.
-The handle can be very hot (more on that below), so either pinch the handle or use an oven mitt to shield your thumb from the metal part of the handle.
+The handle can be very hot (more on that below), so either pinch it or use an oven mitt to shield your thumb from the metal part of the handle.

 #7 Cool Before Cleanup

-Unlike other coffee brewers which can be cleaned shortly after brewing, the Moka Pot will still be very hot.
-Give it time to cool completely before you begin to break it down for cleaning.
+Unlike other coffee brewers, which can be cleaned shortly after brewing, the Moka Pot will remain hot.
+Give it time to cool completely before you break it down for cleaning.
 You can use dish detergent to clean the Minos Moka Pot.

 Classic Bialetti vs Minos: Battle of the Moka Pots

 Is the Minos Moka Pot better than the classic Bialetti Moka Pot?
-Even though both brewers make coffee in the same manner, there were a few differences that stood out to me.
+Even though both brewers make coffee in the same manner, a few differences stood out to me.

 Design

-I really like the mirrored design of the Minos combined with the interchangeable colored handled.
+I really like the Minos’s mirrored design combined with the interchangeable colored handles.
 This look is a modern take on a coffee brewing method that has been around since the 1930s.
-See our article The Story of the Bialetti Moka Express to learn more about the rich history of the Moka Pot.
+See our article The Story of the Bialetti Moka Express to learn more about the Moka Pot’s rich history.

-I also like the classic design of the Bialetti.
-I don’t have a strong preference on which I like better, but I give the Minos a slight edge.
+I also like the Bialetti’s classic design.
+I don’t have a strong preference for which I like better, but I give the Minos a slight edge.

 Stainless Steel vs Polished Aluminum

-The biggest difference between the two Moka Pots is that the Bialetti is made with polished aluminum and the Minos Moka Pot is made with stainless steel.
+The biggest difference between the two Moka Pots is that the Bialetti is made with polished aluminum, and the Minos Moka Pot is made with stainless steel.
 Which is better?
-To get that answer, I found a resource on the site Metal Markets which breaks it down.
-In the article 10 Differences Between Aluminum and Stainless Steel, I focused on the items that would be most relevant for coffee makers.
+To get that answer, I found a resource on the site Metal Markets that breaks it down.
+In the article “10 Differences Between Aluminum and Stainless Steel,” I focused on the items that would be most relevant for coffee makers.

 - Aluminum is prone to corrosion.
 Stainless steel is not.